Indochina Link Vietnam

 Decree 20/2025/ND-CP governs related party transaction (RPT) declarations in Vietnam, expanding the definition beyond traditional 25% ownership tests to include debt-based criteria requiring 50% medium/long-term debt thresholds.
 Enterprises with related party transactions must file Form 01 annually with tax returns.
 The interest deduction cap remains at 30% of EBITDA.
 Transfer pricing documentation—master file, local file, and country-by-country report—is mandatory for groups exceeding VND 200 billion in revenue.

-Key Changes from Decree 132/2020
+What changed from Decree 132/2020

 CriterionDecree 132/2020Decree 20/2025

-Debt CriterionNot explicitly defined50% of medium/long-term liabilities
+Debt criterionNot explicitly defined50% of medium/long-term liabilities

-Financial BorrowingsImplied coverageExplicitly included
+Financial borrowingsImplied coverageExplicitly included

-Credit InstitutionsLimited scopeExpanded to loan balances
+Credit institutionsLimited scopeExpanded to loan balances

-Annex I Disclosure Requirements
+Annex I Disclosure and Documentation Requirements

 • Related party identification: legal name, tax code, jurisdiction